twse/random-stuff/FontCreator Data Files and Registry Keys.md

 These buttons are shown when editing the GPOS kerning tables.
 The values at the beginning has a capital D in square brackets.
 * **Clear Values** – Set the kerning value for all kerning pairs to 0.
 * **Harmonize** – Harmonizes all kerning pairs in subtables.
 * **Clean Up** – Removes all kerning pairs that have a kerning value of 0.
-Version 3.0 through 6.5 will remove pairs that are made up with glyphs that are not assigned to any Unicode character (except in version 7.0 & above).
+Version 3.0 through 6.5 removes pairs that are made up with glyphs that are not connected to any Unicode character (except in version 7.0 & above).

-As of version 12.0.0.2560, a proofing button was added to the top right corner of the preview area.
+As of version 12.0.0.2560, a proofing button was added to the top right corner of the preview area (the feature is implemented since version 13.0).

 ### OpenType Layout Feature Editor (`TCODEEDITORFORM`)
 * Debugger dropdown list – Selecting OTLFD (OpenType Layout Feature Designer), VOLT or FAE will either discard code changes or load the original code.
 * Checkbox: **Debug: VOLT.UseGlyphIds** – For use with fonts with Microsoft VOLT projects only.

 ### Font Test Window (`TFONTTESTFORM`)
-The context menu for the multiline text field at the top (`mmFontTest) has two paste options and has a multiline text field at the bottom (`Memo1`) with the same text for `mmFontTest` in Arial Bold (13 points).
+The context menu for the multiline text field at the top (`mmFontTest`) has two paste options and has a multiline text field at the bottom (`Memo1`) with the same text for `mmFontTest` in Arial Bold (13 points).
 Double-clicking the multiline text field at the bottom changes the font and size.

 ### Options Window (`TOPTIONSFORM`)
 The **General** tab has a group to associate fonts with the program itself (it is in version 3.0 only and was dropped after version 4.0).